Pashe/8chanX/README.md

-#8chanX 2.0
+#8chanX 2.0 Pure
 ##<a href="https://github.com/Pashe/8chan-X/raw/2-0_pure/8chan-x.user.js">Install</a>

-This version of the script should work on versions of Firefox past 30. <a href="https://github.com/Pashe/8chan-X/tree/master">Version 1.x</a> still works, though.
+This branch of the script should work on versions of Firefox past 30, and is meant to replace <a href="https://github.com/Pashe/8chan-X/tree/master">Version 1.x</a>.
+It accomplishes this by replacing all of the Greasemonkey features with native equivalents (e.g. GM_setValue -> localStorage.setItem) so it isn't forced into a sandbox.
+Really, it should just use the new sandbox functions, but the main branches work on Chrome and 27, and those are the only browsers I care about.
 ***

 This is a small 8chan userscript, it adds various features and options like: